Years 10 – 12

 MIPS (Managed Individual Pathways)

-The Managed Individual Pathways (MIPs) program helps all students, aged 15 and over, from compulsory schooling into further education, training and employment.
+The Managed Individual Pathways (MIPs) program assists all students, aged 15 and over, from compulsory schooling into further education, training and employment.
 Career advice is available for all students for their pathway planning.
 The MIPs office is located next to the library in the Sheehan wing and is open 8:30am – 4:30pm daily.

 In Year 10 students are expected to complete work experience during an allocated week in Term 3.
 This coincides with the Ballarat High School Pathways Expo and course counselling / subject selection program in which all students from Years 9 – 12 are involved.